Why I love the Citi Premier Card

 Elevated rewards in popular spending categories

-Not only can you earn 3X points in some of the most popular spending categories, but according to Menez, with a bit of creativity, you can take advantage of those elevated points for other purchases.
+Not only can you earn 3X points in some of the most popular spending categories, but, according to Menez, with a bit of creativity, you can take advantage of those elevated points for other purchases.

-“Let’s say you need to make a purchase at Lowe’s, but you would only earn 1X points there,” Menez said.
+“Let’s say you need to make a purchase at Lowe’s, but you would only earn 1X points there,” Menez says.
 “Instead, you could go to your grocery and buy Lowe’s gift cards with your Citi Premier to earn 3X points, then use those gift cards at Lowe’s.”

 Worth the $95 annual fee

-First, Menez points out that this card offers a $100 annual hotel savings benefit available for a single hotel stay of $500 or more (excluding taxes and fees) booked with your card through thankyou.com or 1-800-THANKYOU.
+First, Menez points out that this card offers a $100 annual hotel savings benefit available for a single hotel stay of $500 or more (excluding taxes and fees) booked with your card through ThankYou.com or 1-800-THANKYOU.
 While taking advantage of the credit obviously requires a hotel purchase, this benefit certainly makes up for the card’s annual fee.